 Each forensic psychiatry fellow has a minimum of six supervisors at any given time.
-The psychiatric supervisors are fellowship trained and certified by the American Board of Psychiatry and Neurology with added qualifications in forensic psychiatry.
+The psychiatric supervisors are USC fellowship-trained and certified by the American Board of Psychiatry and Neurology with added qualifications in forensic psychiatry.
 All supervisors are on the faculty of the Keck School of Medicine of USC.
-Supervisors are rotated so that forensic psychiatry fellows will benefit from supervisors’ varied skills and expertise in psychiatry and law.
+Supervisors are rotated so that forensic psychiatry fellows will benefit from the supervisors’ varied skills and expertise in psychiatry and law.

 Each forensic psychiatry fellow is also assigned an average of two forensic court cases per week, and their forensic psychiatric opinion is given in a written report.
-These cases deal with psychiatric-legal issues for the criminal, civil, juvenile and family courts as well as various administrative hearings.
+These cases involve psychiatric-legal issues for the criminal, civil, juvenile and dependency courts, as well as various administrative hearings.
 In addition, each forensic psychiatry fellow has the opportunity to testify on a weekly basis with supervision in the largest Mental Health Court in the country.

-Forensic psychiatry fellows have opportunities for field involvement in correctional psychiatry and forensic evaluations of mentally ill defendants in Los Angeles County jail.
+Forensic psychiatry fellows have opportunities for field involvement in correctional psychiatry and forensic evaluations and treatment of mentally ill defendants in the Los Angeles County jail.
 In addition, each forensic psychiatry fellow serves, under supervision, as a consultant to the Mental Health Court Clinic.

 Goals and Criteria

-The forensic psychiatry resident is expected to have acquired six forensic psychiatry core competencies by the completion of the program.
+The forensic psychiatry fellow is expected to have acquired six forensic psychiatry core competencies by the completion of the program.

 Core Competency #1: Patient Care